LCPQ/yrm2024/content/map.md

 # Venue Information

-The conference will take place in the [FeRMI seminar room](https://www.google.com/maps?q=43.56075,1.46774) at:
+The conference will take place in the [FeRMI conference room](https://www.google.com/maps?q=43.560848,1.467227) at:

 **Université Paul Sabatier**
 *Bâtiment 3R4*